Raiders beat Philly, 33-22, in second game under Bisaccia

 Stepping up in the Pro Bowlers’ places were tight end Foster Moreau, who had a career-high six receptions for 60 yards, and running back Kenyan Drake, who rushed for 69 yards on 14 attempts, including one touchdown.

+“Our team responded to the challenge of not having Darren and certainly Foster stepped up and played really well,” Bisaccia said.
+“It was a complete team effort from start to finish.”

-Prior to Carr’s second red-zone interception of the season, which tied with Patrick Mahomes and Trevor Lawrence for most in NFL, the Eagles marched 62 yards in eight plays on the game’s opening drive.
+Prior to Carr’s second red-zone interception of the season, the Eagles marched 62 yards in eight plays on the game’s opening drive.
 Jalen Hurts found rookie running back Kenneth Gainwell over the middle for a 13-yard score.

 Las Vegas scored the first of its points during a 30-0 run on its second possession early in the second quarter.
 Carr hit Moreau for an 18-yard touchdown.
 Jacobs added an 8-yard TD when he scampered around the left edge on the Raiders’ next possession.